python-hyper/h11/docs/source/api.rst

   since trailing headers are only legal if we actually ended up using ``Transfer-Encoding: chunked``.
-Trying to send a non-empty set of trailing headers to a HTTP/1.0 client will raise a :exc:`ProtocolError`.
+Trying to send a non-empty set of trailing headers to a HTTP/1.0 client will raise a :exc:`LocalProtocolError`.
 If this use case is important to you, check :attr:`Connection.their_http_version` to confirm that the client speaks HTTP/1.1 before you attempt to send any trailing headers.